igomezv/igomezv/README.md

 Research interests: Bayesian inference, artificial neural networks, machine learning and cosmological models of Dark Energy.

-More information about my experience and projects on my [website](https://igomezv.github.io).
+More information about me on my [website](https://igomezv.github.io).

 Note:
 Currently, most of my repositories are quite messy; however, I will soon (no matter when you read this) clean them up to make them readable to the curious code reader.